 Differences in Drain Cables

-When you have a new project or job, selecting the right drain snake cables for your plumbing is crucial to your success.
+When you have a new project or job, selecting the right drain cables for your plumbing is crucial to your success.
 Even experienced plumbers and technicians need to take the time to ensure they have selected the right equipment for the task at hand.
 But the selection of snakes and their accessories can be overwhelming.

 These cables come in a variety of lengths and thicknesses but ultimately they all provide a similar advantage.
 They may not, however, have the strength necessary to break up very large or stuck clogs in drains due to their design, and additional plumbing work may be needed in situations where a tougher cable cannot be used.
 A double wound cable may also be needed to add more torque and get the drain free.

 For pipe sizes larger than two inches in diameter, a worker can choose whether they want to use inner-core versus no-core cables.
-In this situation, experience and knowledge will be what he or she relies on in determining their cable choice.
+In this situation, experience and knowledge will be what he or she relies on on determining their cable choice.